Culture

 Blast from the past!
 Here’s what the Valletta bus terminus looked like in the 1970s

-Back then drivers used to customize their buses.
+Back then drivers used to customise their buses.

-Newly re-surfaced footage shows the Valletta bus terminus like very few of us remember it…
+Newly re-surfaced photo shows the Valletta bus terminus like very few of us remember it…

-The video that you can view here, has been making the rounds on Facebook shows this iconic landmark as busy as ever during the 1970s.
-Clips towards the beginning of the video, shot from somewhere up high, present the capital city in all of its glory, with the Floriana church visible in the background.
+The photo, featured on Facebook page, Din Malta Taghna, has been making the rounds on Facebook showing this iconic landmark as busy as ever during the 1970s.
+This photo, presumable from 1973, present the capital city in all of its glory, with the Floriana church visible in the background.

 The buses can also be seen sporting an array of different colours, such as mint, white, and red, thus indicating the different routes they service.